founderandlightning/chaos-monkey-dox/pre-commit.md

 ## MessDetector

-To setup PHP CodeSniffer for your project follow below steps.
+To setup PHP Mess Detector for your project follow below steps.

 1. Add package to your project app via composer, run below command: